 - Use air cleaners to clean indoor air

 So how should you go about removing dust mites and filtering out pollen, dust and other unhealthy bacteria infesting your living space?
 High-efficiency whole-home air filters will clear away pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
-But to reduce or eliminate problems with dust mites you will need a different tactic.
-Dust mites generally flourish in warm, damp environments, making the summer months prime for them.
+But to reduce or eliminate problems with dust mites you will need a different approach.
+Dust mites generally thrive in warm, damp environments, making the summer months ideal for them.
 However, central air conditioners cool and dehumidify the home and will help manage dust mites.
 During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will diminish the impact of dust mites.
-However, when homeowners turn off their air conditioners in the early fall, relative humidity typical grows, which creates a positive breeding base for dust mites.
+However, when homeowners turn off their air conditioners in the early fall, relative humidity typical rises, which builds a positive breeding base for dust mites.
 Dust mites are also stirred up and whisked throughout your home when you first turn on your furnace on to heat your home in the fall.

-A whole-home dehumidifier will control the humidity levels around your entire house, keeping you within the EPA's recommended range of 30 to 50 percent.
-You can't eliminate all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
-The best part is that this solution doesn't need the use of any chemicals—it's all natural.
+A whole-home dehumidifier will control the humidity levels around your entire house, keeping you within the EPA's suggested range of 30 to 50 percent.
+You can't kill all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
+The best part is that this solution doesn't require the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
-It can even reduce episodes of viruses and respiratory infections.
+It can even lessen episodes of viruses and respiratory infections.
 Whole-home central dehumidifiers remove excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.

 When it comes to dehumidifying your air, it’s also important to know what won’t work.
-When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re inviting trouble because mold, fungi, bacteria and other microbes tend to thrive with increased humidity.
+When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re inviting trouble because mold, fungi, bacteria and other microbes tend to thrive with elevated humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.